my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 | Dette har **sammenheng** med at ... | This is related / due to the fact that ...<br />This has to do with the fact that ...<br />This is because ... |
 | å følge av noe                         | as a result of, due to sth 由…引起的   |
 | å følge av at + clause                 | because / since + 从句                |

+- <span class="env-green">En av hovedgrunnene til</span> at disse retningslinjene har kommet, er skjermbruk blant barn.
+  → One of the main reasons for these guidelines is screen use among children.

 Ex «som følge av»